spdx/license-list-data/README.md

 * `text` - Simple text files.
 * `website` - HTML generated for the http://spdx.org/ website.

 The file licenses.md is a table of contents for the generated licenses.
-The links for the files point to a simple HTML format for the license.
-Note the HTML in the website folder has better formatting but depends on style sheets found on the Linux Foundation website.
+The links for the files point to the text for the license.

 Technical questions or issues can be sent to the [SPDX technical team mailing list](mailto:spdx-tech@lists.spdx.org).
 Questions or issues on the license content can be sent to the [SPDX legal team mailing list](mailto:spdx-legal@lists.spdx.org).